Grizzlies vs. Rockets Player Props Betting Odds

 Fred VanVleet Props

-- VanVleet's assist average -- 8.5 per game -- is equal to Wednesday's prop bet.
+- He averages 0.2 fewer rebounds than his prop bet Friday of 4.5.

+- VanVleet has averaged 8.6 assists this season, 0.1 more than his prop bet on Friday.

-- He 3.2 made three-pointers average is 0.3 lower than his prop bet on Wednesday.
+- His three made three-pointers average is 0.5 higher than his prop bet on Friday.

 Not all offers available in all states, please visit FanDuel for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.